gnarf/learn-deployment/class/exercises/ssh-agent/objectives.md

-At the end of this exercise students should know...

-- What ssh-agent is.
+- What is ssh-agent used for?
-- How to add keys to it.
+- How do you add keys to your agent?
-- How to list keys in it.
+- How do you list keys in your agent?
-- How to forward ssh-agent state in a ssh session with a command line flag.
+- How do you forward your agent with a command line flag?
-- How to configure ~/.ssh/config to enable forwarding for specific hosts
+- How do you configure ~/.ssh/config to enable forwarding for a specific server?